 Preface by Matt Fajkus:

 "We believe it’s important for an architect’s process to be inclusive in many ways.
-This includes using different tools in the design and presentation process, including both digital models as well as physical scale models.
+One aspect of this refers to using different tools in the design and presentation process, such as both digital models as well as physical scale models.
 In this piece, Jeremy speaks about the role of physical scale models in the design sequence."

 As technology rapidly progresses and transforms the design process of the architect, one must pose the question: why do architects build physical models?
 As a design technique that has been used since the Roman Empire, the importance of physical models has served as a constant in the ever-fluctuating field of architecture.